Home

 After a long development process, I am pleased to offer these resin recorders of exceptional quality as an alternative to industrially-produced plastic recorders.

-These hand-finished instruments, available at the pitches 442 Hz and 415 Hz, have all the features of professional recorders: curved labium and windway, undercut toneholes, cedar block, variable-taper bore, tapered block, etc.
+These hand-finished instruments after Thomas Stanesby, available at the pitches 442 Hz and 415 Hz, have all the features of professional recorders created: curved labium and windway, undercut toneholes, cedar block, variable-taper bore, tapered block, etc.

-The precise, clear sound is comparable to that of a grenadilla recorder.
+The precise, clear sound of the Ebony color recorder is comparable to that of a Grenadilla one.
 It is nothing like the sound of an injection-moulded plastic recorder.
+The sound of the Ivory color recorder is slightly more mellow, and a bit closer to that of a Maple recorder.
 The instrument has a clear, responsive voice in all registers, and the upper notes are easy, with a fast attack.

 In addition, these recorders have all the benefits of synthetic polymers: they are durable, totally unaffected by water, are shock and drop resistant, etc. To hear two MP3 files made with a Bernolin resin recorder, click on the following links: